 Intersession packets are distributed to all students in their classrooms.
 Copies of the packets will be at the front desk during the registration period and are accessible online.
 There will be a table set up in the lobby of both Georgia and Kansas campuses to register.
 Please return your packets to the appropriate campus.
 Do not give packets to classroom teachers.
 Students are placed in classes on a first-come, first-served basis as packets are received.

-Download the Spring 2014 Intersession Packets for Kansas Avenue (English/Spanish) and Georgia Avenue (English/Spanish).
+Download the Summer 2014 Intersession Packets for Kansas Avenue (English/Spanish) and Georgia Avenue (English/Spanish).